fspruce/helpful-living/README.md

 - Ensure the access token auto-generates on new booking.
 - Fix crispy forms bug which broke login/signup buttons.
 - Consolodate media queries for cleaner code.
+- Help with spacing between input elements in booking form.
+- Fix booking form views to allow for correct information to be passed through.

 ## Deployment & Local Development